 Fancy a giggle?
 I had to include this.
 Warning: Contains swearing.

-In the comments below, or over on the Facebook page, tell me about a performer that inspires you.
+In the comments below, tell me about a performer that inspires you.